BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 > use latest beta release
 {.is-success}

 > LSLiB is used for many things.
-Its front end application, ConverterApp.exe is used for unpacking game/mod paks, converting between various game file formats and editable ones, creating paks, creating virtual textures, and more.
+Its front end application, ConverterApp.exe, is used for unpacking game/mod paks, converting between various game file formats and editable ones, creating paks, creating virtual textures, and more.
 >
 > (TODO: create/link page here on how to use various LSLiB functions) {.is-info}